kbase/narrative/src/biokbase-doc/functions.rst

 .. currentmodule:: biokbase.narrative.common.service

-This section documents the KBase narrative service and method API.
+This section documents the KBase narrative service and function [#svcmeth]_ API.
 These modules are all under `biokbase.narrative` in the biokbase Python package.

-The API is broken down into several functional areas:
+The API is broken down into several areas:

 #. :ref:`high-level-api` - Creating new methods using the ``@method`` decorator, interacting with the service API through ``init()`` and ``finalize()``.
 #. :ref:`registry-api`  - Finding services and methods